Aranguri/nn_as_memory/long_term/long_term.md

 It would be interesting to work in some model of memory that is stable - - that is easy to train - - not like the ntm

 We should allow multiple passes, for instance if the def is "past participle of smell" then the model needs to look up for smell.

+As we recollect our data, we can test how the model performs with little data.
+We have around 1.5k cases.
+Using memsize of 4 gives us 375 cases.

+Let's debug our implementation of the 1 + 4 methods by seeing if they can overfit to 100 cases.